The Counterfeit

 Matthew 15:14 (Douay-Rheims)

-False authority is not only absence of office.
+False authority is not only the absence of office.
 It is the use of office language to demand acceptance of contradiction.
 When authority no longer guards the received faith, it becomes a mechanism of confusion rather than a service to truth.

 Authority is therefore judged by fidelity to revelation.
 A claim to govern cannot overturn what God has already revealed.
 Office is real, but it is not autonomous.